 In a bid to open markets, Chinese automaker BYD has commenced construction of its first European production plant in Szeged, Hungary, and is collaborating with distributors in 19 EU countries to offer electric and hybrid models.
 In April, Chery, another Chinese manufacturer, announced a partnership with Ebro EV Motors to produce EVs in Barcelona, Spain.
 Stellantis, which owns brands like Peugeot, Fiat, and Opel, formed a partnership with China’s Leapmotor in May.
 Additionally, Zhejiang Geely Holding, which owns Volvo Cars, is exploring potential production sites in Europe.

-Concerns over Chinese competition are particularly acute in Germany, where around 40% of jobs are linked directly or indirectly to the auto industry.
+Concerns over Chinese competition are particularly acute in Germany, where around 40% of jobs are linked directly or indirectly to the auto industry, Kellershof says.

-As automakers and motor finance companies navigate this complex environment, the industry’s future will hinge on its ability to adapt and respond effectively to these emerging challenges, ensuring that the all-important RV remains accurately forecasted, helping to support sustainable growth in the EV market, says Kellershof.
+As automakers and motor finance companies navigate this complex environment, the industry’s future will hinge on its ability to adapt and respond effectively to these emerging challenges, ensuring that lenders and leasing companies have at their disposal accurate sets of data and tools embedded in their asset management platforms, helping to support sustainable growth in the EV market, she concludes.